Wedged between a horrifying past and a hopeful future, Sarajevo is a unique gem of a city. As such, there are a ton of reasons to visit Sarajevo.

 Sarajevo is simply very different from other cities in Europe.
-The rush of this culturally diverse center together with very visible scars of the war two decades ago and an omnipresent nostalgia for times gone by creates a very unique atmosphere which is known as “Spirit of Sarajevo”.
+The rush of this culturally diverse center together with very visible scars of the war two decades ago and an omnipresent nostalgia for times gone by creates a very unique atmosphere that is known as the “Spirit of Sarajevo”.

 So be sure you come before this spirit disappears…

 Sarajevo is filled with an abundance of cost-efficient and budget-friendly accommodation options.
 From a few great hostels to some nice budget hotels, to shoestring budget-friendly Airbnb options there is a LOT to pick from.

 As always we want to make things a little easier for you, so here are a few awesome hostels in Sarajevo, followed by a couple of great budget hotel options and a fantastic Airbnb apartment.

 Best Hostels in Sarajevo:

 Here are three highly rated and centrally located hostels in Sarajevo.
 You can’t go wrong with any of them.

 Best Budget Hotels in Sarajevo: